ralupopa/Tests-NUnit-AltTesterDriver-CoinCollector/setup_allure.md

 # 3. Create folders `allure-results` and `allure-report`

-`alure-results` will be the output folder for tests execution; because of Allure.NUnit adapter this output will be in format useful for Allure to interpret and use further when creating the HTML report.
+`allure-results` will be the output folder for tests execution; because of Allure.NUnit adapter this output will be in format useful for Allure to interpret and use further when creating the HTML report.

 `allure-report` will be the output folder for HTML report served by allure.